-(a) development which is major development; or

-(b) development in a designated area [in our District this means a Conservation Area] where the proposed development consists of:

-(i) the provision of one or more dwellinghouses; or

-(ii) the provision of a building or buildings where the floor space created by the development is 100 square metres or more; or

-(iii) applications for listed building consent.
+- (a) development which is major development; or - (b) development in a designated area [in our District this means a Conservation Area] where the proposed development consists of: - (i) the provision of one or more dwellinghouses; or - (ii) the provision of a building or buildings where the floor space created by the development is 100 square metres or more; or - (iii) applications for listed building consent.

-The National Design Guide (Planning practice guidance for beautiful, enduring and successful places) (MHCLG, 2019) provides useful information in relation to how to consider design as part of a planning proposal.
+The National Design Guide (Planning practice guidance for beautiful, enduring, and successful places) (Ministry of Housing, Communities & Local Government (MHCLG), 2019) provides useful information in relation to how to consider design as part of a planning proposal.
 In addition, whilst CABE no longer exists, its Design and Access Statements: How to write, read and use them is a useful document.